 Other metrics deserve attention:

-Impression share tells you how often you’re showing up.
+Impression share tells you how often you appear.
 Time on page reveals engagement.
 Quality Score gives you insight into how your ads are performing behind the scenes.
 And brand lift—like increases in direct searches or repeat traffic—tells you whether your ads are leaving a lasting impact.

 You’re not just buying clicks.
 You’re building visibility, recall, and preference.
 Don’t let surface metrics distract you from deeper success indicators.